phoerious/InsertCoin-Docs/en-US/index.markdown

 for this documentation also exists.
 Use that for discussion related to the docs.

 And of course we would also like to mention all the contributors who have worked on this project.
-You'll find a list in the [credits](/master/en-US/credits.html).
+You'll find a list in the [credits](/2.2SE/en-US/credits.html).

+## About this documentation
+This is the documentation for **InsertCoin 2.2.x (S)SE** for the HTC Sensation which currently is the most stable version of InsertCoin ROM.
+There are several variants for Sensation, Desire and EVO as well as older or newer versions of these variants.
+Have alook at the branches list in the sidebar at the right.

 ## How can I contribute?
 The documentation is maintained in a Git repository, which is hosted on [GitHub](http://www.github.com/).